 Who can buy the shares?

 Each horse offering will specify what jurisdiction it’s offered under.
 E.g. currently our horses are for California residents only.
 Note that you do not need to be an accredited investor (e.g. assets over $1mm) to participate.
 Any California resident over the age of 18 can purchase shares.

 Can I sell the shares?

 Currently, shares cannot be resold.
-If a horse is sold via a claim, auction, or private sale, or if the horse is retired from racing, all proceeds will be distributed to shareholders.
-In instances when race winnings and final claim/sales price bring up the cash balance in the company above the levels required for training and maintenance costs, dividends will be issued.
+If a horse is sold via a claim, auction, or private sale, or if the horse is retired from racing, net proceeds of the account will be distributed to shareholders.
+In instances when race winnings and final claim/sales price bring up the cash balance in the company above the levels required for training and maintenance costs, dividends and/or distributions will be issued.
 At management discretion dividends may also be issued intermittently during the horse’s career with MyRacehorse.

 Can I gift the shares?
 E.g. buy shares for someone else?

 Due to securities regulations, shares cannot be purchased for others.
 MyRacehorse does offer gift cards that can be gifted to someone else, but that person must make the actual purchase.